recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 Vana in her turn looked at him aslant.
 “It does not show—that spell.
 The webs are fair and the field joins yours.
 Better the lowing of one heifer before the door than the seeing of herds in the clouds of the sky!”

 “I will think,” said Kadoumin, “of what you say until Mardurbo’s return.
 If there were more advantage yet....”
 He seemed to fall to dreaming.
 “Mardurbo, I know not why, is fonder of children than of brothers.
 I have no children and so I know not why....
 Mardurbo might add to the webs and the field....
-If all the men in town and plain—and all the women—would agree, all men might leave their goods to their own children.{96}”
+If all the men in town and plain—and all the women—would agree, all men might leave their goods to their own children.”

 Vana struck her hands together.
 “Kadoumin the wise!
 I have thought that, lying on my bed at night!
 But I thought that it was my thought only, and it seemed to me too strange to tell!”